 In other words, it provides everything needed to make informed investment decisions and achieve that elusive balance between risk and opportunity.

 It’s a tool you can use on its own or in conjunction with other solutions.
-For example, we have a pioneering new analysis service that means you can also track the performance of the housebuilding process.
+For example, we have a service that means you can also track the performance of the housebuilding process.
 Doing so can be critical for identifying the key areas for improvement, and, as a result, any opportunities to increase supply.

 This tool tracks the full pipeline from planning applications to completions, giving developers invaluable information on those areas with the highest approval rates and the models driving the best ROI.
 Local authorities can also use it to track the conversion rate and speed of progress from approval, to construction, to completion, so ascertaining the areas they need to address to make the process as efficient as possible.